d-markey/squadron_sample/README.md

 * parallel computation of hexadecimal digits of Pi.
 * parallel thumbnail generation

+Also includes a minimal example of using Squadron annotations together with [squadron_builder](https://pub.dev/packages/squadron_builder) to generate the actual Web Worker/Isolate workers and pools.

 See [Squadron Dart package](https://pub.dev/packages/squadron) for more information on Squadron.

 # Pi Digits